AIM OF THE GAME

 Every round has three phases:

-1. USE OR MOVE RESOURCES (Optional)
+1. MOVE RESOURCES or Use Unlocked Resource Powers (Optional)

-Optionally, the team may make one of the following actions: move a resource to an adjacent region, use one unlocked resource power or simply do nothing in this phase.
+The team may make one of the following actions: move a resource to an adjacent region, use one unlocked resource power or simply do nothing in this phase.

 A. MOVE A RESOURCE TO AN ADJACENT REGION